 The success of a company relies on its profit, constant interest from customers, and investment.
 But what builds a company are the products it sells.
-While it would be easy to dismiss said products as simple fund generators, it’s far more important to recognize their role in the growth and development of the companies that sell them.
+While it would be easy to dismiss said products as simple fund generators, it’s far more important to recognise their role in the growth and development of the companies that sell them.

 If your product is not a success, then your company won’t be either – it’s a harsh truth that as many 45% of new products fail.
 Ask anyone who thinks they’ve had a good eCommerce business idea, and they’ll tell you.
 The product is what you need to get right, otherwise investment doesn’t matter, a healthy bank balance doesn’t matter, and you’ll have zero consumer interest.